peidacai/GA-DSI/resources/student-onboarding/installfest-lesson/readme.md

----
-title: DSI Installfest
-duration: "1:00"
-creator:
-    name: Marc Harper
-    city: LA
----

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Data Science Immersive "Installfest"

 ## DSI Computer Setup

 Welcome to GA's Data Science Immersive!
-Before you start class, you'll need to download and install a few tools.
+For this course you'll need to download and install a few tools.
 Follow this guide to get your computer all set up, and let us know if you have any questions.

 ## Part 1.
 Operating System